Boost your business’s digital skills

 Digital skills can make the difference

 Want to sharpen your business’s skills but not sure where to start?
 Try online.
-By getting digital right, companies could boost their revenue by 6.6% .
+Here are 6 ways digital can make a difference.

 1. Swot up on security

-Staying safe online is a concern many business owners share .
-If you’d like to learn more about online security, Responsible for Information is a good starting point.
+Staying safe online is a concern many business owners share1 If you’d like to learn more about online security, Responsible for Information is a good starting point.
 It’s a free, e-learning course that helps small business owners and employees understand information security.

 2. Organise your admin

 To help you save time with the essentials of running your business, there are administrative tasks you can do online through gov.uk, such as renewing commercial property leases and registering as a limited company.

 By registering for Online Banking for business you can keep track of your everyday business banking, as well as perform key timesaving tasks such as co-signing third party payments and downloading transactions into spreadsheets or accounting packages.

 When it comes to storing digital files and documents, online cloud storage is an efficient way to keep important company data safe yet accessible.
 There’s also a Digital Wings, by Barclays module on customer relationship management (CRM) and cloud computing, to help you get to grips with the basics of cloud CRM systems.